c-haisten/iac_appsec_guides/IaC-Security-Lab-Guide.md

 ![Alt text for image](/iac_screenshots/compliance-in-the-cloud-4.png "Optional title")

-5. Your screen should look similar to the screen capture below :
+5. Your screen should look similar to the screen capture below:

 ![Alt text for image](/iac_screenshots/compliance-in-the-cloud-5.png "Optional title")